 Also, there are other things that are really important for me (and for growing my business), like reading more – both physical books and online courses I purchased the past few weeks.

-So continuing writing these headlines meant sacrificing content creation and eduction… I don’t know about you, but to me this sounds like a very bad trade.
+So continuing to write these headlines meant sacrificing content creation and education… I don’t know about you, but to me, this sounds like a terrible trade.

 What I learned by writing 1,834 headlines

 - I can pretty easily find ideas on topics who seem difficult to find headlines for

 - there are endless variations on the same basic selling proposition, it’s just a matter of digging

 - writing a few ideas down gives birth to a whole new set of (better) ideas

 But I also learned that I don’t need to write 10,000 headlines to: